 - Support to set up and manage your budget

-- Assistance with recruitment
+- Assistance with recruitment and selection

 - Assistance completing financial monitoring forms

 How can Self-Directed Support be used?

 Self-Directed Support can only be used in ways that meet your needs, if it has been agreed with your social worker.